 Year three is spent back at Nottingham, where you will take a range of modules chosen from the wide range offered on international relations and global issues.

-In the final year, you will take modules offered at the Masters level and will complete a 15,000-word dissertation on a subject of special interest to you.
+In the final year, you will take modules offered at masters level and will complete a 15,000-word dissertation on a subject of special interest to you.

 A levels: AAA, general studies and critical thinking not accepted

 IELTS 6.5 (no less than 6.0 in any element)